criscan/LBPA/README.md

 Data file (lbpa.dat) is explained by itself.
 There are several comments related to parameters and data inside.

 For any question: cristian.canales.r@pucv.cl

+# A new release as R-package can be found in https://github.com/criscan/LBPA_r